 Help young women prepare to participate in Relief Society (see 9.4).

 The stake Relief Society presidency teaches the ward Relief Society presidency about these responsibilities.
-They may do this during stake leadership meetings and by visiting ward Relief Society presidency meetings (see 29.3.4).
+They may do this during stake leadership meetings, ward Relief Society presidency meetings, and personal visits with Relief Society presidents (see 29.3.4).